DingkangTeng/China-EVCS-Accessibility-and-Equity/README.md

 One Python scripts are provided for testing the project using small sample datasets (located in the `_SampleData` folder).
 The paths in the scripts are already set up, so you can download the sample data and run the scripts directly:

 - `code/code for accessibility and equity computation/main_sample_data.py`
-  - Tests the **M2SFCA accessibility and equity** calculations using sample data from Beijing in 2015.
+  - Test the **M2SFCA accessibility and equity** calculations using sample data from Beijing in 2015.

 # Contact
 - Leave questions in [Issues on GitHub](https://github.com/DingkangTeng/China-EVCS-Accessibility-and-Equity/issues)